DagHjermann/icpw-R/160b_Time_series_results_James_no_catcharea.md

     - pre, tmp: mean precipitation + temp
     - Land cover

-Technical details: This html file was created was
+Technical details: This html file was rendered with `160parm_run_markdown.R` which runs the script `160parm_Time_series_results_James.Rmd` with different inputs, resulting in html files 160a, 160b and 160c.

 ## 1. Libraries